artsy/eigen/docs/developing_a_feature.md

 ## QA

-You can find documentation about how to do QA on the new shiny feature [here](https://www.notion.so/artsy/Setting-up-a-QA-script-for-a-New-Feature-from-a-non-MX-Team-5569acfd38f84c4b80e9af5c1d5389e8).
+You can find documentation about how to do QA on the new shiny feature [here 🔐](https://www.notion.so/artsy/Setting-up-a-QA-script-for-a-New-Feature-from-a-non-MX-Team-5569acfd38f84c4b80e9af5c1d5389e8).

-There is also the general QA page [here](https://www.notion.so/artsy/QA-decba0c3a57a4508b726f3a8624ceca3).
+There is also the general QA page [here 🔐](https://www.notion.so/artsy/QA-decba0c3a57a4508b726f3a8624ceca3).

 ## Release a feature